maoweinilsson/PDC-software-web/software/StarCCM+/general.rst

 How to use StarCCM+ on PDC machines
 =================================
 StarCCM+ is commercial software, and PDC does not have a license.
-All licenses to use StarCD at PDC must be supplied by the users.
+All licenses to use StarCCM+ at PDC must be supplied by the users.

 .. include:: ../../disclaimer.rst